rust-lang/wg-async/src/vision/status_quo/alan_lost_the_world.md

 * **What are the morals of the story?**
     * Async functions capture all of their parameters for the entire duration of the function.
 This allows them to hold borrows of those parameters across await points.
       * When the parameter represents any kind of "global environment", such as the `World` in this story, it may be useful for that parameter not to be captured by the future but rather supplied anew after each await point.
-    * Borrowing means that Rust has three function colors, not two:
+    * Async programming introduces more complexity to Rust than it does, say, JavaScript.
+The complexity of async is [sometimes explained in terms of 'color'][WhatColor], where functions of one 'color' can only call those of another under certain conditions, and developers have to keep track of what is sync and what is async.
+Due to Rust's borrowing rules, we actually have three 'colors', not the two of other languages with async I/O:
-      * Sync, which can both own and borrow it's parameters, or close over other variables at the expense of a lifetime.
+      * Sync, or 'blue' in the original metaphor.
+This color of function can both own and borrow it's parameters.
+If made into the form of a closure, it may have a lifetime if it borrows something from the current stack.
-      * Owned Async, which can only own parameters
+      * Owned Async, or 'red' in the original metaphor.
+This color of function can only own parameters, by copying them into itself at call time.
-      * Borrowed Async, which can both own and borrow parameters, but the latter results in closing over a borrow rather than gaining some new lifetime from the outside.
+      * Borrowed Async.
+If an async function borrows at least one parameter, it gains a lifetime, and must fully resolve itself before the lifetime of it's parameters expires.
     * Non-`'static` Futures are of limited use as lifetimes are tied to the sync stack.
 I think you can use `block_on` with them but that's about it.
 Most practical executors need `'static` futures.
     * Borrowed Async functions would be useful if there was a way to have a future whose borrows were scoped to the moment they are `poll`ed.
 * **What are the sources for this story?**